JordanWestern/Design-Patterns/README.md

 # Design-Patterns

-A repository to showcase examples of design patterns
+A repository to showcase examples of design patterns in C#

 ## Patterns